_ Home your visit our history museum collection restoration hangar educational activities museum news donations join us contacts & links

 THE ERUPTION OF MT.
 ST. HELENS

-Former 318th FIS "Green Dragon" Pilot Lt Col. Randy Neville's account of the 1982 volcanic eruption of Mt.
+Former 318th FIS "Green Dragon" Pilot Col. Randy Neville's account of the 1980 volcanic eruption of Mt.
 St Helens.

 ONCE-IN-A LIFETIME EXPERIENCE

-Lt.
-Col. Randy Neville (Ret), former F-106 Instructor Pilot with the McChord's 318th FIS "Green Dragons", relays his account of what was in his words was a “once-in-a lifetime experience” when he and his fellow Squadron mate witnessed the eruption Mt.
+Col. Randy Neville (Ret), former F-106 Instructor Pilot with McChord's 318th FIS "Green Dragons", relays his account of what was in his words was a “once-in-a lifetime experience” when he and his fellow Squadron mate witnessed the eruption Mt.
 Saint Helens from a T-33A T-Bird flying thousands of feet in the air over Washington State.
-In the picture below a 318th FIS Pilot is seen from the back seat of a T-33.

 0827:00.0 0832:53.3